 Steam, considered as a mental process, has the capacity to disrupt existing borders and inject different trajectories of thoughts.
 In the world of steam, multiplicities of bodies move around each other, and push and pull in various directions.
 Once the state of condensation is established the bodies slow down and their relations solidify.
 We are skating on a shield of ice that is our culture until it melts into a non-homogeneous patchwork of ice/water mixture.
 As the motion of water continuously erases the boundaries of ice, no static border can be kept.

 In the last chapter of our workshop series we will take the writings produced in the first two chapters to inform us how an alternative world of steam could look like.
-We will also collectively read and discuss a short paragraph from Science Fiction and Extro Science Fiction World.
+We will also collectively read and discuss a short paragraph from Science Fiction and Extro-Science Fiction by Quentin Meillassoux.
 Concluding into collectively enacting, testing and thereby building this alternative world of steam.

 Nele Brökelmann, Katarina Petrović and June Yu in conversation with Hans Overvliet (ruimteCAESUUR) and Esther van Rosmalen (Witte Rook)

-[蒸汽船] Steamboat is an ongoing research by three ArtScientists, Nele Brökelmann, Katarina Petrović and June Yu.
-Focusing on the methods and conditions for collective interdisciplinary making, they present their findings in different formats.
-In the exhibition at ruimteCAESUUR in Middelburg - the first presentation, Nele, Katarina and June traced the origin of an image and a metaphor of a Steamboat in the form of an installation, video, website and a sound walk.
-As they continue to think further about the possibilities and limitations of making together, we invite you to join the conversation with Hans Overvliet and Esther van Rosmalen, both initiators of artist-run spaces ruimteCAESUUR, Middelburg, and Witte Rook, Breda.
+In the exhibition at ruimteCAESUUR in Middelburg - the first [蒸汽船] Steamboat presentation, Nele, Katarina and June traced the origin of an image and a metaphor of a Steamboat in the form of an installation, video, website and a sound walk.
+As they continue to think further about the possibilities and limitations of making together, we invite you to listen to the conversation with Hans Overvliet and Esther van Rosmalen, both initiators of artist-run spaces ruimteCAESUUR, Middelburg, and Witte Rook, Breda.

 The [蒸汽船] Steamboat research developed from the ArtScientists coming together based on a shared interest and wonderment about the notions of origin.
 This has informed an inquiry about the beginning and condition of the creative process between them.
 “Our experimentation is based on this reflection on the necessary support for collective practices, for its initiation and flourishment.
 Thereby, we arrive at the metaphor of a Steamboat, that could carry us through the exploration of different forms of artistic making in relation to its assumed responsibility towards the world.
 We embark on a quest for new horizons of relating and responding to the world.